the1lab/1lab/src/1Lab/Biimp.lagda.md

 :::{.definition #logical-equivalence}

 Every biimplication between [[propositions]] is an [[equivalence]].
-In light of this, biimplications between propositions are often referred to as **logical equivalences**.
+In light of this, biimplications are often referred to as **logical equivalences**.

 ```agda
 biimp→equiv : is-prop A → is-prop B → A ↔ B → A ≃ B